meraki/dashboard-api-go/client/docs/GetNetworkVlanProfiles200ResponseInnerVlanNamesInner.md

 `func (o *GetNetworkVlanProfiles200ResponseInnerVlanNamesInner) HasVlanId() bool`

 HasVlanId returns a boolean if a field has been set.

+### GetAdaptivePolicyGroup

+`func (o *GetNetworkVlanProfiles200ResponseInnerVlanNamesInner) GetAdaptivePolicyGroup() GetNetworkVlanProfiles200ResponseInnerVlanNamesInnerAdaptivePolicyGroup`

+GetAdaptivePolicyGroup returns the AdaptivePolicyGroup field if non-nil, zero value otherwise.

+### GetAdaptivePolicyGroupOk

+`func (o *GetNetworkVlanProfiles200ResponseInnerVlanNamesInner) GetAdaptivePolicyGroupOk() (*GetNetworkVlanProfiles200ResponseInnerVlanNamesInnerAdaptivePolicyGroup, bool)`

+GetAdaptivePolicyGroupOk returns a tuple with the AdaptivePolicyGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdaptivePolicyGroup

+`func (o *GetNetworkVlanProfiles200ResponseInnerVlanNamesInner) SetAdaptivePolicyGroup(v GetNetworkVlanProfiles200ResponseInnerVlanNamesInnerAdaptivePolicyGroup)`

+SetAdaptivePolicyGroup sets AdaptivePolicyGroup field to given value.

+### HasAdaptivePolicyGroup

+`func (o *GetNetworkVlanProfiles200ResponseInnerVlanNamesInner) HasAdaptivePolicyGroup() bool`

+HasAdaptivePolicyGroup returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)